dikortis/LetsTalkETC/Episodes/Episode_5.md

 **Carlo Vicari:**
-yeah very true it's a
+yes very true it's a
 tripod we got to keep all three legs nice and strong you said dominoes I was thinking tripod